-ENGLISH READING & WRITING CENTER G020 - 0.18-0.5 Units Writing Center Conference I
+ENGLISH READING & WRITING CENTER G020 - 0.18-0.5 Units

+Writing Center Conference I

 This is a self-paced, variable unit course offering individualized instruction designed to meet your specific needs in areas such as getting started, development and organization of ideas, grammar, punctuation and ESL.
 This writing course may be either self-selected or recommended by your instructor in another course that requires written assignments.
-This course may be taken 4 times.
 Open entry/open exit.
 Lab.
 Pass/no pass only.
 Open entry/open exit.
 Not transferable, not degree applicable.